BinTianqi/OwnDroidDocs/docs/start.md

 ::: info

 There are some TODOs in the docs.
-Don't care it.
-It's for the developer's use.
+Don't care them.
+They're for the developer's use.

 :::